Darsh-A/Onlyfans18-/Chemistry/CHM101/Periodic Table.md

 			($B$)Need to reduce strength of the greater number of reoulsions between the $F$ atoms in tetrahedral geometries than trigonal planar geometries
 			($C$)*Ligand Close Packing Model* (See structure $C$) ![[boron_trihalides.png]]
 		3. **Borazines**
+			- Isoelectronic and isostructural to benzene.
+Both are planar hexagonal molecular structures, non-planar and exist as relatively low boiling point liquids at room temp.